umr-dbs/vat-docs/src/README.md

 ### Welcome to the VAT Documentation

-The VAT Documentation is the first point of contact for questions relating to VAT.
-Therefore this documentation explains then Backgrounds and the Functionality in the User Guide section.
-This documentation also gives relevant links in order to find the resources to answer problems.
+The VAT documentation is the first point of contact for VAT-related questions.
+Therefore, this documentation first covers the basics of the system in the Background section and then the functionality with examples in the User Guide section.
+This documentation also provides relevant links to find the resources to answer your questions.